 A St Joseph’s learner will enjoy writing in a range of genres, selecting appropriate vocabulary, grammar and punctuation.
 They will know how to improve their writing and will have the ability to write creatively for the enjoyment of themselves and others.

-Writing in Class
+Writing in the EYFS